 Entrepreneurs in Divorce Attorneys Brick and Sea Girt NJ

-The Bronzino Law Firm has a great deal of experience facilitating a fair and equitable agreement regarding the division of a business in a divorce.
-Divorce is painful and determining who gets what can be exhausting and complicated.
-Let our knowledgeable team of attorneys guide you through the process to assure you the fairest settlement.
+The Bronzino Law Firm has a great deal of experience, facilitating a fair and equitable agreement regarding a business’s division in a divorce.
+Divorce is painful, and determining who gets what can be exhausting and complicated.
+Let our knowledgeable team of attorneys guide you through the process to assure you of the fairest settlement.

 New Jersey is an equitable distribution state.
 This means that all assets are divided in an equal manner.
-But it does not mean necessarily that all assets will be split 50-50.
+But it does not necessarily mean that all assets will be split 50-50.
 If one spouse owns a business before marriage or inherits it, any profits made during the marriage will count as marital property if the increase in profits was a direct result of the active participation of the spouses during that time.
 In an equitable distribution state like New Jersey, there is no fixed formula for dividing marital assets.
-This means that acute negotiation skills and knowledge of complex laws are a must in order to reach a fair settlement.
+This means that acute negotiation skills and knowledge of complex laws must reach a fair settlement.

 Will I have to give up 50% of my business holdings?